Wolfgang Schäuble: President of the Bundestag, 2017–2021

 Following the 2017 elections, Schäuble was persuaded to step down as Minister of Finance.
 He was nominated by the majority CDU/CSU parliamentary group as the next president of the Bundestag, succeeding Norbert Lammert.
-In his capacity as president, he chairs the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.
+In his capacity as president, he chaired the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.

 As Bundestag President, Schäuble worked to curb the antics of the far-right Alternative for Germany, the largest opposition party in the Bundestag.

 As the country's second-highest-ranking official, Schäuble represented Germany at the funeral of U.S. Senator John McCain in 2018.

 Ahead of the Christian Democrats' leadership election in 2018, Schäuble publicly endorsed Friedrich Merz to succeed Angela Merkel as the party's chair.

 Following the 2021 German federal election, the SPD became the largest party in the Bundestag.
 By convention, the largest party gets to choose the President.
 The SPD nominated Bärbel Bas, who was elected during the opening session of the 20th Bundestag.
-Schäuble remains Member of the Bundestag.
-Since he is the longest-serving Member of the Bundestag, it was his task to oversee the opening session of the new Bundestag, including the election of his successor.
+Schäuble remained a Member of the Bundestag.
+Since he was the longest-serving Member of the Bundestag, serving as Alterspräsident, it was his task to oversee the opening session of the new Bundestag, including the election of his successor.